incisrdg/BB510-610_fall_2025/Week 4: Evaluation of AlphaFold predicted models/Week 4: Evaluation of AlphaFold predicted models.md

 - For the second entry, assess the structures with respect to their pLDDT, PAE, and TED domains, and provide a detailed discussion on disorders.

 - For the third entry, evaluate the given protein complex in terms of its pLDDT, ipLDDT, PAE, iPAE, pTM, ipTM, and TED domains, and provide an in-depth discussion of the interface.
+(Prediction is provided in the week 4 materials.)
    - To identify the interface, please use the Python script provided in the week 4 section.
-   - Once the interface has been identified, calculate the ipLDDT, iPAE, and ipTM values by averaging the scores corresponding to the interface residues.
+   - Once the interface has been identified, calculate the ipLDDT, iPAE, and ipTM values by averaging the scores corresponding to the interface residues (You can do averaging using a short Python script or simply in Excel).

 - For the fourth entry, assess the structures with respect to their pLDDT, PAE, and TED domains and consider the TmAlphaFold database to provide a discussion of the results with respect to membrane localization.
 Compare the structural differences between the AF2-predicted structure and the ground truth (PDB ID: 2LOS_A) by calculating the RMSD after structural alignment.
 Taking into account the pLDDT and PAE scores, as well as the ground truth structure, discuss the prediction accuracy of the AF2-generated model.
 Based on the structural accuracy, provide a discussion on the membrane localization.